Intersection models and forbidden pattern characterizations for 2-thin and proper 2-thin graphs: Rectangle intersection models for 2-thin and proper 2-thin graphs

-We define the following model of $G$ as intersection of boxes in the plane (slight modification of the model in~\cite{C-M-O-thinness-man}), which we will denote by $\mathcal{M}_1(G)$: the upper-right corner of $v_i$ is $(i+n_2,i)$, for $1 \leq i \leq n_1$, and the upper-right corner of $w_i$ is $(i,i+n_1)$, for $1 \leq i \leq n_2$; the lower-left corner of $v_i$ is $(U(2,v_i)+0.5,U(1,v_i)-0.5)$, for $1 \leq i \leq n_1$, and the lower-left corner of $w_i$ is $(U(2,w_i)-0.5,U(1,w_i)+0.5)$, for $1 \leq i \leq n_2$.
+We define the following model of $G$ as intersection of boxes in the plane, which is a 2-diagonal model centered at $(n_2,n_1)$, and that we will denote by $\mathcal{M}_1(G)$: the upper-right corner of $v_i$ is $(i+n_2,i)$, for $1 \leq i \leq n_1$, and the upper-right corner of $w_i$ is $(i,i+n_1)$, for $1 \leq i \leq n_2$; the lower-left corner of $v_i$ is $(U(2,v_i)+0.5,U(1,v_i)-0.5)$, for $1 \leq i \leq n_1$, and the lower-left corner of $w_i$ is $(U(2,w_i)-0.5,U(1,w_i)+0.5)$, for $1 \leq i \leq n_2$.
 Intuitively, the boxes having the upper right corner in the higher (resp. lower) diagonal ``go down'' (resp. left) and stop just to avoid the greatest non-neighbor smaller than themselves in the other class (if any), and ``go left'' (resp. down) enough to catch all the neighbors smaller than themselves in their own class (if any, and without intersecting a non-neighbor).
-An example in depicted in Figure~\ref{fig:M1}.
+Examples are depicted in Figures~\ref{fig:M1} and~\ref{fig:M1-prop}.

 \begin{lemma} Let $G=(V,E)$ be a 2-thin graph, with partition $V^1, V^2$ consistent with an order $<$.
 Then $\mathcal{M}_1(G)$ is a blocking 2-diagonal intersection model for $G$ that respects the relative order on each class.
 Moreover, if the order and the partition are strongly consistent, the model is bi-semi-proper. \end{lemma}